GuckLab/Python-Workshops/workshops/intermediate_topics/README.rst

 want to get done using Python.

 The topics we cover are listed below.
 These might be converted into tutorial videos on YouTube at some point.
+There are also powerpoint presentations in the Resources folder.

 Code Topics covered: